lxj16/githubSearcher/README.md

 # githubSearcher
-A  simple github searching to practice using API.
+A  simple github profile searching app to practice using API.